On-screen graphics

 For more information on how to treat the text, click here.

-Icons are usually white but can be Electrolux blue in cases when the background is too bright.
+Pictograms are usually white but can be Electrolux blue in cases when the background is too bright.

 Dimensional